mrtztg/azure-104-notes/README.md

   - **Allow gateway transit**: Share VPN/ExpressRoute gateway with peered VNet
 - **After saving**: Azure creates a peering connection in **both** VNets (if both directions enabled)
 - **Note**: NSG rules may still block traffic even after peering is established

+### Route Tables (User-Defined Routes)

+- **To route traffic via intrusion-based device**: Set up a route table and add it to the subnets in the other virtual networks

 ### VNet Gateway (VNet-to-VNet Connection)